TechGrounds-Cloud8/cloud8-Killian97/assignments answers w3/SEC-05/SEC-05 answer.md

 ### Results
 Below you will see the results of my encryption messages to Ben.
-1. In the screenshots below you can see the key i encrypted for Ben to decrypt my encrypted message to him for assignment 4.
+1. In the screenshots below you can see the key i converted to hex for Ben to decrypt my encrypted message to him for assignment 4.
 ![SS](../../00_includes/SEC-05/keyass4.png)
 2. Below you can see me encrypting my message to Ben Containing the key to decrypt the message of assignment 4.
 ![SS](../../00_includes/SEC-05/encryptass5.png)